Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

 Finally, we see a convention here:
 * variable and function names start with a lowercase letter, and follow camelCase style (example: luckyNumber).
 * types (like `Int`) start with an uppercase letter, and follow PascalCase style (example: IntPair).

+>Note: When using Mojo in a REPL environment (such as a Jupyter notebook), top-level variables (variables that live outside a function or struct) are treated like variables in a def, so they allow implicit value type declarations (they do not require var or let declarations, nor type declarations).
+This matches the Python REPL behavior.

 Mojo is also a *strongly-typed language", contrary to Python, which is *loosely typed* (see `change_type.mojo`):
 ```py